AnalystYuchels/requirement-analysis/README.md

 - Users must be able to create an account using email or social media.

-- System must verify the user's email before activating the account.
+- The system must verify the user's email before activating the account.

 2. **Property Search and Filter:**